emielvanseveren/zmk-config/readme.md

 # Aurora Corne Split Keyboard

+## Remarks

+- The Bluetooth profiles are intentionally set away from the homerow to prevent accidental switching/removal.

+## Layout

 ```sh
 # generate keymap view:
 # NOTE: it cannot handle `label` in each of the layers.